-Three decades of sea turtle conservation in Aruba
+Three decades of sea turtle conservation on Aruba

-Sea turtle conservation in Aruba began with legal protection of all species in 1987
+Sea turtle conservation on Aruba started with the legal protection of all species in 1987.

 From 1994 to 2001, Leatherback nests on Eagle Beach were protected by dedicated volunteers under Tom Barnes, operating as WIDECAST Aruba.
-Building on that foundation, Turtugaruba Foundation was officially established in 2003 and registered at the Aruban Chamber of Commerce under registration S 607.
-Today, Turtugaruba monitors and protects all four sea turtle species known to nest on Aruba's beaches — season after season, nest by nest.
+Building on that foundation, Turtugaruba Foundation was officially established in 2003 and registered at the Aruban Chamber of Commerce under registration S 671.
+Today, Turtugaruba monitors and protects all four sea turtle species known to nest on Aruba's beaches.

-Our mission is simple: to protect sea turtles and the habitats in which they live.
-Everything we do—from overnight beach patrols to satellite tracking to school visits—serves that goal.
+Our mission is to protect sea turtles and the habitats in which they live.

 Untitled design (27)